lm209/CLD1610/README.md

 Download this two files for modded Version: https://github.com/hicder/PowerTools/releases/tag/v2.1 (not needed if you Download my Release)

+Extract these two files to the "Downloads" Folder

 Open the Console and Type:

 sudo systemctl stop plugin_loader